|

 Technology and resources

-One of the reasons that online tutoring is so popular today is because of innovative technology.
-Tutoring companies have found ways to create state-of-the-art virtual classrooms with interactive whiteboards, audio, video, and filesharing.
 Some online tutoring companies, like Learner, even provide recordings of lessons for students to use as study tools.
 Other companies, like Wyzant, provide free ACT resources, like flashcards and practice tests, for students to use during their free time.
 We selected tutoring companies that utilized the most groundbreaking technology in their classrooms.

-Benefits of online ACT tutoring
+Benefits of Online ACT Tutoring

 There are many advantages that private online ACT tutoring has over in-person tutoring and large group lessons.
 Here are some of the ways your child can benefit from working with an online tutoring service: